farmOS/farmOS/docs/guide/contrib/produce-safety.md

 production time, temperature measurements (via observation logs), and pile turnings (via activity logs), to ensure that the compost was produced in a manner that reduces the risk of biological pathogens.
-Logs should be tagged with both the "Food Safety" and "Compost" or "Soil" categories, as appropriate.
+Logs should be tagged with both the "Produce Safety" and "Compost" or "Soil" categories, as appropriate.

 ### Domesticated and Wild Animals